The Arena (1974 film): Filming

+Post-production

+Italian production standards of the time held that most films were shot MOS (without live sync-sound).
+As a result, all of the film's dialogue and sound effects were dubbed during post-production.
+As Markov and Grier were no longer available, their lines were looped by others.

+Joe Dante was credited as editor for the US release of the film, but later stated he did not work on the movie.
+Dante said: "Jon Davison was told to dream up a bunch of phoney Anglo names to replace the original Italian credits, and he thought it would be funny to put my name in there.
+The real editor's name was Giuseppe something-or-other, and that gave him the idea."
+Most of the Italian cast and crew were credited under Anglicized pseudonyms.

 Reception

 Kevin Thomas of The Los Angeles Times called it "one of the more perverse side effects of women's lib...
 Miss Grier is spirited and game, as usual.
 Miss Markov is as beautiful as she is untalented.
 Gratefully, there's much risible dubbed dialogue."

 Roger Corman recalled, " The film was quite successful, particularly because by this time two of the girls we had been working with, who were really very beautiful—a white girl, Margaret Markoff, and a black girl, Pam Grier—were beginning to be well known and were emerging somewhat as stars of this kind of film."

 Remakes

 A remake of this film was released directly to video in 2001.
 It was filmed in Russia by Russian director Timur Bekmambetov with a Russian crew, and it features Playboy Playmates Karen McDougal and Lisa Dergan in their feature film debuts.